Paul Pogba looks increasingly likely to stay at Manchester United beyond the summer transfer window, according to his latest transfer betting odds.

-The Frenchman's controversial agent, Mino Raiola, has claimed Pogba is unhappy at United and that his time at Old Trafford is all but up, but an upturn in the club's fortunes appears to have impacted the odds on a move.
+The Frenchman's controversial agent, Mino Raiola, has previously claimed Pogba is unhappy at United and that his time at Old Trafford is all but up, but an upturn in the club's fortunes appears to have impacted the odds on a move.

-Pogba's current contract at Old Trafford runs until June 2022 but will United decide to dispense with the 27-year-old in January to finally end the ongoing saga around his long-term future?
-Ladbrokes make it 5/4 that United sell him in January.
+Pogba's current contract at Old Trafford runs until June 2022.
+So will United decide to dispense with the 27-year-old this summer to finally end the ongoing saga around his long-term future?

-Pogba's former club Juventus are rated an 11/2 shot to bring the midfielder back to Turin in the January transfer window with Raiola playing up the prospect of a move back to the Bianconeri because of his and Pogba's connections at the Serie A champions.
+Pogba's former club Juventus are rated 6/1 second favourites to bring the midfielder back to Turin in the summer transfer window with Raiola playing up the prospect of a move back to the Bianconeri because of his and Pogba's connections at the Serie A champions.

 The 27-year-old is still highly thought of at Juventus after four successful seasons with the club before his then-record breaking move to Manchester United in 2016.

-Inter Milan, who have already signed the likes of Romelu Lukaku, Alexis Sanchez and Ashley Young from Manchester United in recent seasons, are rated a 19/2 shot with Paddy Power to make another raid on Old Trafford – this time for Pogba.
+Inter Milan, who have already signed the likes of Romelu Lukaku, Alexis Sanchez and Ashley Young from Manchester United in recent seasons, are also big outsiders to make another raid on Old Trafford – this time for Pogba.

-Meanwhile, European champions Bayern Munich come next in the betting at 20/1 to sign Pogba in January, while United's Premier League rivals Manchester City and Chelsea are both regarded as 33/1 major outsiders to pull off a shock move for the midfielder.
+Meanwhile, European champions Bayern Munich come last in the betting at 33/1 to sign Pogba in the summer, while United's Premier League rivals Manchester City and Chelsea are both considered unlikely to pull off a shock move for the midfielder.